Our plugin for WordPress supports the following features:

 From the Data8 settings page (accessed from the left side menu of the admin area of your site) you can enable and choose the validation options that suit your needs.

-On the configuration screen, enter your Server API key found on your Data8 Dashboard.
+On the configuration screen, enter your server and client-side API keys generated from the Data8 Dashboard.
 Each validation service requires the necessary credits to function.

 |Default Country Code||The ISO 2-character country code or international dialling code of the country to validate the telephone number in, unless that number contains an explicit country code prefix.|